 Retailer expert Bob Phibbs reported that mystery shoppers can ensure the quality of your products.
 While you probably already examine each piece of merchandise before it goes on the shelves, you can always benefit from another pair of eyes.
 If you want to know how your products compare to those of your competitors, shopper surveys can help you out.
 With this information, you can decide if you need to switch suppliers or stay the course.
 Similarly, surveys can teach you about what kind of add-on products customers would be interested in.
 For example, if you sell women’s clothing, you may be able to offer inexpensive bracelets and rings as add-on purchases.

 3. Test customer service

-As a boutique retailer you may only have a few part-time employees - or you may run the shop all on your own.
+As a boutique retailer you may only have a few part-time employees — or you may run the shop all on your own.
 This actually makes it more important to test your level of customer service.
-With so few employees, you probably don't have a formal employee training program.
+With so few employees, you probably don’t have a formal employee training program.
 That means you need to be extra vigilant about always practicing good customer service, no matter what the circumstance.
-Mystery shoppers can grade you on your quality of service and you may even learn how you can improve your interactions with shoppers.
+Mystery shoppers can grade you on your quality of service and may even suggest ways to improve your interactions with shoppers.

 Boutique stores are small, but they can move lots of products when everything is working well.
 One way to learn how to improve your store and sell more is to employ mystery shoppers.
 With the in-depth information that they can supply, you can adjust your store until it runs like a well-oiled machine.